-The setlists, song notes, show notes, soundcheck and venue data, statistics, and related information on Phish.Net are the product of several decades of work by countless people, including Mike Gordon and Phish Archivist Kevin Shapiro.
-The vast majority of this information was published - in part, and differently formatted - in second edition of The Phish Companion (“TPC2”); but there have been thousands of additions and revisions made to that data since TPC2 was published in 2004.
+The setlists, song notes, show notes, soundcheck, venue, statistics, and related information on Phish.Net are the product of several decades of work by countless people, including bassist Mike Gordon and Phish Archivist Kevin Shapiro.
+The vast majority of this information was published in the second edition of The Phish Companion (“TPC2”), but there have been thousands of additions and revisions made to that data since TPC2 was published in 2004.

-Diversions: In 1994, several divergent efforts began paths toward improvement.
-Michael Weitzman and Dan Shoop, who announced a "Helping Friendly Book Working Group" 3/14/94, began a complete overhaul but suffered a machine crash.
-Around the same time, Charlie Dirksen began editing the Godard-edited HPB (dated 1/17/94), seeking out tapes of every show availalbe, and drawing on setlists distributed by Mikey Perrot (through a mailing list run by Shelly and sean), and revising and appending the document as he went.
-Meanwhile, the online HPB continued - under joint but loose management by Ellis, Dan Hantman, Robert Johnson - on marginal basis, with new setlists pasted in but without virtually no revisions.
+Divergent Development: In 1994, several divergent efforts began paths toward improving the HPB.
+Michael Weitzman and Dan Shoop, who announced a "Helping Friendly Book Working Group" on 3/14/94, began a complete overhaul but suffered a machine crash.
+Shortly before that time, Charlie Dirksen began to edit the Godard-edited version of the HPB (dated 1/17/94), seeking out tapes of every show available from many tapers, and using setlists that were distributed by Mikey Perrot through a mailing list (run by Shelly and Sean).
+He revised and appended that version of the setlists file in 1994 and 1995, while the online HPB continued to be appended with setlists of new shows, but rarely revised otherwise, under joint but loose management by Ellis, Dan Hantman, and Robert Johnson.

-Publications: Ironically, just as the integrity of the publicly available data was deteriorating, at least one person started selling printed copies of it in Phish lots.
-Another group used it to begin a series of commercial, for-profit books.
-The dual thievery infuriated scores of fans who'd volunteered untold hours to produce a freely consumable treasure trove.
-The first response was informal: Charlie passed out several dozen printed, three-hole-punched, binder-clipped copies of this file for free to fans at the Sugarbush shows during summer 1995.
-The second was formal: Incorporation of the Mockingbird Foundation, to publish The Phish Companion and fund music education for children, meeting demands for a printed resource while maintaing volunteer means and charitable ends, returning the spirit of the Helping Phriendly Book to fans by making setlists available as a reference tool for all fans, with no fan profiting from their distribution.
+Publications: Ironically, just as the integrity of the publicly available HPB data was arguably going stale in 1994/1995, at least one person started selling printed copies of the HPB setlists in Phish lots.
+Another group revised and appended the HPB and began to use that version to begin publishing The Pharmers Almanac series of books.
+These actions upset scores of fans who had volunteered countless hours to produce a freely consumable treasure trove of Phish setlist information in the form of The HPB.
+The first response was informal: Charlie passed out 49 printed, three-hole-punched, binder-clipped copies of the version of the Godard-edited HPB (that he had had started to revise and append in January 1994) for free to fans at the Sugarbush shows during summer 1995.
+The second was formal, but also non-profit: The Mockingbird Foundation was started in October 1996 by a group of fans (who knew each other through Rec.Music.Phish) in order to publish The Phish Companion and use the net proceeds to fund music education for children programs nationwide.
+The point was to meet the demand for a printed setlists resource but do so through volunteer efforts and for charitable benefit.
+The Mockingbird Foundation, which was formally incorporated as a 501(c)(3) in March 1997, wanted to renew the spirit of the Helping Phriendly Book by making setlists available to fans for free as a reference, with no fan profiting at all from their distribution.

 Phish.net is a non-commercial project run by Phish fans and for Phish fans under the auspices of the all-volunteer, non-profit Mockingbird Foundation.